Foster Care Allowance

 How much do foster carers get paid?

-Once we’ve approved you to provide paid foster care, you will receive External link opens in new tab or windowfoster care pay (known as a fostering allowance) that are generous and extremely competitive with other independent agencies and local authorities.
+Once we’ve approved you to provide paid foster care, you will receive foster care pay (known as a fostering allowance) that are generous and extremely competitive with other independent agencies and local authorities.
 At Tutis we also pay an additional allowance for a child's birthday and festive holidays.
 For most foster carers, this will be tax free and will not affect benefits you’re currently receiving.
 This is also dependent on the placements you have and your own availability to take placements that are matched to you.

 The HMRC has a special scheme for foster parents which offers significant tax relief for looking after children.
 This scheme is called "Qualifying Care Relief" and means that in most cases, foster parents earn below the minimum earning threshold, and won't have to pay any tax at all.